ssenmosip/mosip-temp-documentation/Pre-Registration-Services.md

-PRG_DATA_SYNC_007|Demographic record failed to fetch|when rest service to demographic service fails PRG_DATA_SYNC_016|booking data not found|when rest service to booking service fails PRG_CORE_REQ_019|Invalid date time format|If from date or to date is invalid
+PRG_DATA_SYNC_007|Demographic record failed to fetch|when rest service to demographic service fails PRG_DATA_SYNC_016|booking data not found|when rest service to booking service fails PRG_CORE_REQ_019|Invalid date time format|If from date or to date is invalid PRG_CORE_REQ_020|From date is greater than To date|If from date is greater than to date

 ### POST /sync/consumedPreRegIds
 This request is used by registration processor, to retrieve all processed pre-registration ids and store in pre-registration database and delete records from main table and move to history table.